spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/alternative-products-feature-walkthrough.md

 ---
 title: Alternative Products feature walkthrough
 last_updated: Aug 11, 2021
-description: The Alternative Products feature allows defining alternative products for products that are discontinued or out of stock.
+description: The Alternative Products feature lets you define alternative products for products that are discontinued or out of stock.
 template: concept-topic-template
 ---

-The _Alternative Products_ feature allows defining alternative products for products that are discontinued or out of stock.
+The _Alternative Products_ feature lets you define alternative products for products that are discontinued or out of stock.

 To learn more about the feature and to find out how end users use it, see [Alternative Products feature overview](/docs/scos/user/features/{{page.version}}/alternative-products-feature-overview.html) for business users.